 Let's approach this problem step-by-step:

-- Simplify the problem by assuming the Earth's orbit is circular (The Earth's orbit is actually elliptical, and constantly changing).
-In this model, the Sun is at the centre of the circle, and the Earth's orbit is the circumference.
+Simplify the problem by assuming the Earth's orbit is circular (The Earth's orbit is actually elliptical and constantly changing).
+In this model, the Sun is at the center of the circle, and the Earth's orbit is the circumference.

 You can try the final calculation yourself by rearranging the formula as: